Marouan-el-yassini/Login-page-with-flutter/README.md

 - **Modern UI/UX:** Clean and attractive design with smooth animations.
 - **Responsive Layout:** Adapts gracefully for mobile and tablet screens.
-- **Form Validation:** Real-time validation for email and password fields.
+- **Form Validation:** Real-time validation for username and password fields.
-- **Password Visibility Toggle:** Show/hide password option for better usability.
-- **Ready for Integration:** Easily connect to your authentication backend.

 ---

 ## 🚀 Getting Started